 During non-gambling hours the still-impressive casino welcomes visitors with low-cost tours every morning (call several days ahead to try to get a tour in English).
 Built in the 1850s in wannabe-French style, Marlene Dietrich declared this “the most beautiful casino.”
 Inspired by the Palace of Versailles, it’s filled with chandeliered rooms honoring French royalty who never set foot in the place.
 But many French commoners did.
 Gambling was illegal in 19th-century France...and Baden-Baden was conveniently just over the German/French border.

 Even if you’re not a gambler, it’s fun to witness this casino in action.
 Sipping a glass of sprightly white German wine, you can lean against a gilded statue and listen to the graceful reshuffling of personal fortunes.

-In the German-speaking world, when you see a town with the word Bad in its name, it is (or was) a mineral spa.
+In the German-speaking world, when you see a town with the word Bad in its name, that means it is (or was) a mineral spa.
 Bad Ischl, Bad Ausse, Bad Neustadt, Bad Kissingen. . .there are plenty.
-But there's only one Baden-Baden — and (as its name suggests) it offers what I consider the ultimate spa experience in a park overlooking the old town.
+But there’s only one Baden-Baden — and (as its name suggests) it offers what I consider the ultimate spa experience in a park overlooking the old town.
 Be warned: the dress code is nude (and can be coed, if you choose) — a surprise for many Americans.